Eldarrin/deepsea/README.md

 This is a simple (at the moment) project to recreate an Open Source Insurance application based on Vertx and Openshift.
 A long way to go yet :)

+And special thanks to Clement Escoffier and Eric Zhao for the initial tutorials that pointed me this way.

 Thanks, Andy

 ## Initial Layout